hdmmblz/multi-graph/README.md

 Static Real-world dataset are from https://github.com/yangjunhuiyjh/RGCN which is preprocessed by adding reverse relations, downloaded from `torch_geometric`

-Run the command in `python src/main.py [dataset] [time_range] [num_relation]`.
+Run the command as `python src/main.py [dataset] [time_range] [num_relation]`.
 The results will be printed to console and logged in `src/logging/results`.
 A single file will collect the last epoch for each experiment for each dataset.

 A description for different datasets and the specific arguments they needed are as follows: